Elmahrosa/International-Civic-Blockchain-Constitution/CONSTITUTION.md

 ### 👤 Citizens
 Verified badge-holding citizens may:
 - Submit governance proposals
-- Review motions and audits
+- Review public audits and records
 - Endorse constitutional amendments

 ### 🧩 Validators
-Validators are constitutional custodians, not owners.
+Validators are **constitutional custodians**, not owners.
 They are bound to:
 - Secure network operations
-- Enforce governance rules
+- Enforce constitutional rules
 - Reject unconstitutional actions
 - Maintain immutable governance logs

 ### ⚖ Constitutional Council (CC)
-The Constitutional Council is the supreme interpretive authority and may:
+The Constitutional Council is the **supreme interpretive authority** and may:
 - Confirm constitutional alignment
 - Approve or reject proposal admissibility
 - Suspend or nullify unconstitutional actions
-- Trigger audits or enforcement actions
+- Trigger audits and enforcement measures

 ---